 Senior faculty members who will not be voting as a member of the PRC or PTC will be given a chance to review the file and record their vote for, against, or abstain, with abstentions accompanied by written explanations.
-The file will then be submitted for review by the College Promotion & Tenure Committee.
+The file will then be submitted to the College Promotion & Tenure Committee for its review.